Significance

 Total Scope 3 Emissions 8 |

-3. Reported numbers represent calculated annual savings from energy reduction and efficiency CapEx Projects implemented during the reported year and do not represent the total changes in energy for that year.
+3 Reported numbers represent calculated annual savings from energy reduction and efficiency CapEx Projects implemented during the reported year, and does not represent the total changes in energy requirements for that year.
+Data does not include savings achieved through non-CapEx projects.

-5. Scope 2 emissions are emissions from purchased energy - such as electricity and steam.
+5 Scope 2 emissions are emissions from purchased energy - such as electricity and steam.
 Location-based emissions are calculated based on the average emission factor to produce electricity in the region where that electricity is used.
-Market-based emissions are calculated using our specific contracts, where available, including specific renewable energy power purchase agreements (PPAs) and Renewable Energy Certificate (REC) purchases.
+Market-based emissions are calculated using our specific contracts, where available, including specific Renewable Energy Certificate (REC) purchases.

-7. Internal investigations have determined NOx (Nitrous Oxides), SOx (Sulfur Oxides), and VOC emissions are de minimis, and we therefore do not report a company-wide number.
+7 Internal investigations have determined NOx (Nitrous Oxides), SOx (Sulfur Oxides), and VOC emissions are insignificant and therefore we do not report a company-wide number.
 Emissions from these sources are tracked at site level and, if applicable, are documented and reported in-line with site air operating permits.

 Key Strategies